JetChars/JetChars.github.io/source/docs/hadoop_conf_tuning/index.rst

 * First replica on local node
 * Second replica on different node at same rack
 * Third replica on different node at different rack
-* Other replicas following
+* Other replicas follow the rules below
-    * One replica at most on each node
+    * Each node has at most one replica
-    * if replicas smaller that racks*2, no more than 2 replicas on same rack
+    * If replicas are less than racks*2, no more than 2 replicas on the same rack

 Replicate Existing Block
 ^^^^^^^^^^^^^^^^^^^^^^^^
 * If one replica exists, put 2nd replica on different rack
-* If two replica on same rack, put 3rd replica on different rack
+* If two replicas on same rack, put 3rd replica on different rack
-* If two replica on different rack, put 3rd replica on the same rack as replica 1
+* If two replicas on different racks, put 3rd replica on the same rack with replica 1
-* If available replica more than 3, put randomly.
+* If there are more than 3 available replicas, then put other replicas randomly.

 Topology Script
 ---------------